Upadacitinib: BALANCE I

-In the first study, 276 rheumatoid arthritis patients were recruited who had previously experienced inadequate response to anti–tumor necrosis factor (TNF) therapy and were currently on a stable dose of methotrexate.
-Patients were randomized to receive 3, 6, 12, or 18 mg twice daily or placebo.
+In the first study, 276 rheumatoid arthritis participants were recruited who had previously experienced inadequate response to anti–tumor necrosis factor (TNF) therapy and were currently on a stable dose of methotrexate.
+Participants were randomized to receive 3, 6, 12, or 18 mg twice daily or placebo.
 The primary endpoint was a 20% improvement in symptoms according to the American College of Rheumatology improvement criteria (ACR20).
 At the completion of the study it was found that response rates were significantly higher in those receiving upadacitinib versus in those receiving placebo alone (36–42% and 22– 26%, respectively).
 Adverse events included headache, nausea, and infection but no infections were serious.

 BALANCE II

-In the second phase IIb study, 300 rheumatoid arthritis patients were recruited who have had an inadequate response to methotrexate.
-Patients were randomized to receive 3, 6, 12, or 18 mg twice daily or placebo.
+In the second phase IIb study, 300 rheumatoid arthritis participants were recruited who have had an inadequate response to methotrexate.
+Participants were randomized to receive 3, 6, 12, or 18 mg twice daily or placebo.
 The primary endpoint was a 20% improvement in symptoms according to the American College of Rheumatology improvement criteria (ACR20).
 At the completion of the study it was found that response rates were significantly higher in those receiving upadacitinib versus in those receiving placebo alone.
 (62%, 68%, 80%, 64%, and 76% for the 3, 6, 12, 18, and 24 mg doses, respectively) than with placebo (46%).
 Improvement in symptoms was rapid, with significant changes in disease scores by week 2.
 Adverse events were mild with infection being the most serious.
 One case of community-acquired pneumonia occurred at 12 mg.

 CELEST

-In this 16-week study, 220 patients were recruited with moderately to severely active Crohn's disease.
+In this 16-week study, 220 participants were recruited with moderately to severely active Crohn's disease.
 Participants must have also experienced an inadequate response to or intolerance to Immunotherapy or TNF inhibitors.
-Patients were randomized to therapy with upadacitinib at 3, 6, 12, 24 mg twice daily or 24 mg once daily for 16 weeks or placebo, followed by blinded extension therapy for 36 weeks.
-The co-primary endpoints were the proportion of patients who achieved clinical remission (soft stool frequency or daily abdominal pain score) at week 16 and endoscopic remission at week 12 or 16.
+Participants were randomized to therapy with upadacitinib at 3, 6, 12, 24 mg twice daily or 24 mg once daily for 16 weeks or placebo, followed by blinded extension therapy for 36 weeks.
+The co-primary endpoints were the proportion of participants who achieved clinical remission (soft stool frequency or daily abdominal pain score) at week 16 and endoscopic remission at week 12 or 16.
 Secondary endpoints included significant clinical response (≥30% reduction in symptoms) at week 16 and endoscopic response (≥25% decrease in symptoms) at week 12 or 16.
-At 16 weeks 22% of patients taking the 24 mg twice daily dose achieved endoscopic remission with upadacitinib compared to 0% of patients taking placebo.
-27% of patients taking the 6 mg twice daily dose achieved clinical remission compared to 11% of patients taking placebo.
+At 16 weeks 22% of participants taking the 24 mg twice daily dose achieved endoscopic remission with upadacitinib compared to 0% of participants taking placebo.
+27% of participants taking the 6 mg twice daily dose achieved clinical remission compared to 11% of participants taking placebo.
 Adverse events did not appear to be dose-related.
 A single case of non-melanoma skin cancer was reported in the 24 mg twice daily group.

 Phase III studies

-Abbvie has planned a total of six phase III trials that will evaluate over 4,000 patients with moderate to severe rheumatoid arthritis.
+Abbvie has planned a total of six phase III trials that will evaluate over 4,000 participants with moderate to severe rheumatoid arthritis.
 Two Phase III trials are planned studying participants with psoriatic arthritis and one in participants with ulcerative colitis.